Kourtney Kardashian Reveals Why She Had Plasma Injections

 “No, but I feel it,” Kourtney replied.

 “It’s a hole in my head.
-I swear it’s from my ponytail, it was so tight that I had a bump on my head,” she added.
+I swear it’s from my ponytail, it was so tight that I had a bump on my head,” the Poosh CEO added.

-Kim then told her sister that she had to go to the hospital, with the Poosh CEO later seen taking a trip to a doctor and speaking about it.
+Kim then told her sister that she had to go to the hospital, with Kourtney later seen taking a trip to a doctor and speaking about it.

 “Today I’m getting PRP [platelet-rich plasma], which is where they take your blood and spin it and they use your plasma and they inject it in my head for my hair to grow back.”

-It looks like all those high ponytails may have been causing the mother of three a problem.
-The Kardashian-Jenners once came with locks that were mostly worn down, but one celebrity can likely be thanked for ushering in the high ponytail trend.
-Ariana Grande hasn’t been directly credited for seeing Kim and her sisters rock high ponytails, but it is possible that the Calabasas-based sisters were influenced by the thank u, next singer.
+It looks like all those high ponytails may have been causing the mother-of-three a problem.
+The Kardashian-Jenners once wore their hair down for the most part, but one celebrity can likely be thanked for ushering in the high ponytail trend.
+Ariana Grande hasn’t been directly credited for Kim and her sisters’ decision to rock high ponytails, but it is possible that the Calabasas-based sisters were influenced by the thank u, next singer.

 The episode saw Kourtney drop by plastic surgeon Dr. Jason Diamond’s office.
 He suggested that Kourtney undergo a few injections spread out over several months.
 The footage may well have gotten fans talking about plastic surgery overall.
-That, in itself, has been a hot topic of late via fan comments left to Khloe Kardashian’s social media.
+That, in itself, has been a hot topic of late, as seen in the fan comments on younger sister Khloe Kardashian’s social media.

 As The Inquisitr reported in mid-August, 35-year-old Khloe was heavily criticized by fans after a social media post had Instagram users convinced that the Good American founder had undergone a nose job.
-The backlash proved immense, although Khloe did not confirm having gone under the knife.
+The backlash proved immense, although Khloe did not confirm that she went under the knife.

 Kourtney receives far fewer accusations than her sisters do.
 Last night marked a change, though.
 This time, a Kardashian was actually admitting to dropping by a clinic.
 Of course, the reason was tamer than getting a facial procedure.